 Tyr-CDV prodrugs Demonstrate improved In vitro Cellular Uptake and Metabolism.

-To assess if the enhancement in lipophilicity translated into increased intracellular uptake and conversion to CDV-PP, we incubated uninfected HFF cells with CDV, C12-Tyr-CDV and C16-Tyr-CDV respectively for 72 hours and measured the corresponding prodrug and metabolite concentrations (i.e. CDV and CDV-PP) from the cellular lysates.
+To assess if the enhancement in lipophilicity translated into increased intracellular uptake and conversion to CDV-PP, we incubated uninfected HFF cells with CDV, C12-Tyr-CDV, C16-Tyr-CDV, or CMX-001 for 72 hours and measured the corresponding prodrug and metabolite concentrations (i.e. CDV and CDV-PP) from the cellular lysates.
 In the case of CDV incubation, the prodrug measurements were not applicable.
 In each incubation, 1 µM of test compound (corresponding to 30 nmol) was incubated with 6 X 106 cells.
 No signs of cell toxicity/morbidity were observed throughout the 72-hour incubation period with any of the test compounds.

 As shown in Figure 2, we were unable to measure any metabolite levels in CDV-treated cells above the detection limit of 0.018 µM.
 However, in the lysates of cells incubated with the prodrugs, we observed the prodrug as well as significant levels of metabolites.
+Cellular uptake for the prodrugs was lowest for C12-Tyr-CDV (7.79 pmol/106 cells), but we were still able to detect conversion of the C12 analog to CDV and CDV-PP (4.09 pmol/106 cells and 3.25 pmol/106 cells, respectively).
+Cellular uptake for C16-Tyr-CDV was over 4-fold higher than the C12 analog resulting in over 10-fold higher intracellular conversion to CDV than the C12 analog.
+Additionally, we observed higher levels of CDV than prodrug following treatment with the C16 analog.
+Compared to C16-Tyr-CDV, treatment with CMX-001 resulted in almost twice as much uptake of the prodrug and higher levels of CDV.
+However, intracellular levels of CDV-PP were only 1.2 fold higher in cells treated with CMX-001 compared to C16-Tyr-CDV (41.64 pmol/106 cells and 33.95 pmol/106 cells, respectively).

 Tyr-CDV Prodrugs are more potent than CDV in vitro.

 To determine if the enhanced cellular uptake and conversion resulted in improved antiviral activity, the parent compound, CDV, and the two prodrugs were evaluated in vitro against three herpesviruses (hCMV, HSV-2 and VZV) and two poxviruses (vaccinia and cowpox) in HFF cells.
 Cytotoxicity of the CDV prodrugs was assessed concurrently.
 As summarized in Table 1, both prodrugs exhibited significant improvement in antiviral activity over CDV.
-The C12 analog exhibited an average potency enhancement over CDV of about 40-fold.
+The C12 analog exhibited an average potency enhancement over CDV of about 40-fold (Table 2).
 The average is about 16-fold if HSV-2 is not included, which was particularly susceptible to the C12 analog.
-The C16 analog improved potency by 190-fold on average.
-Generally, C16-Tyr-CDV provides about 2 orders of magnitude improved potency compared to 1 order of magnitude for C12-Tyr-CDV against DNA viruses, relative to CDV.
+The C16 analog improved potency by 190-fold, on average.
+Generally, C16-Tyr-CDV provides about 2 orders of magnitude improved potency compared to 1 order of magnitude for C12-Tyr-CDV against dsDNA viruses, relative to CDV.
 For the poxviruses, the magnitude of the increase in potency from both prodrugs was roughly matched by their respective increases in cytotoxicity, resulting in selectivity index (SI) values in the range of about 6 to 10.
-Against the herpesviruses hCMV and VZV, the SI values were on the orders of approximately 100 to 1000-fold for C12-Tyr-CDV and C16-Tyr-CDV respectively.
+Against the herpesviruses hCMV and VZV, the SI values were on the orders of approximately 100 to 1000-fold for C12-Tyr-CDV and C16-Tyr-CDV, respectively.
 We did not observe an increase in potency for C16-Tyr-CDV against HSV-2 compared to C12-Tyr-CDV, resulting in a narrower SI window than expected.
-The CC50 values of CDV were above the upper limit tested (60 µM).
+The CC50 values of CDV were at or above the upper limit tested (60 µM).
 Based on the SI50 results, C16-Tyr-CDV was carried forward for evaluation in vivo.

 In vivo C16-Tyr-CDV distribution and pharmacokinetics